Schuldi’s World: Life as a globetrotter and mother!

 If you had to settle in one country, what would it be?

-What are the biggest difficulties you’ve encountered?
+What are the greatest difficulties you’ve encountered?

 You recently became a mother.
 How did you organize yourself to deal with the arrival of your child?